 - Guetzli Test Image 2 (2 MB) - roughly 2 minutes, Result 223KB, Compare against Photoshop (6 out of 12 quality) at 236K

 Apples and Oranges

 Guetzli just isn't that effective on high resolution images and at least with my test source, the differences were not very profound.
 I debated running Guetzli on several 16 MP images but with 16 minutes per-convert, the practical application isn't there for most use cases.
-This had me go back to the drawing board so I downscaled my image to represent a more likely scenerio.
+This left me going back to the drawing board.
+I downscaled my image to represent a more likely scenario.

 Zoomed In Test

 The following images are screen captures of the zoomed in results of the PNGs/JPGs for comparison.
 Linked next to each image is the original image (prior to zooming in).
 Right click to open up the zoomed images for full sized images.
-My two main test images are both images that have large gradients which JPG artifacting often is the most visible.
+My two main test images are both images that have large gradients, where JPG artifacting often is the most visible.

 Original PNG (size 1.2MB)

 Surprisingly, Guetzli doesn't come out ahead.
 You can see the gradient blockiness in Guetzli's JPG.
 It's more apparent viewing this on a non-Retina display or at 2x on a retina display.
 The JPEG blur of the default Photoshop image works to its advantage on the gradients.
 I certainly didn't expect Photoshop's JPEG engine to win any test.
 That said, the Guetzli image is 7k smaller.

 Photoshop JPG (size 236k)